trishaganesh/SCU-Pipelined-CPU/README.md

 For the cycle count when n = 1, the program finally finishes loading in all its values at 290ns.
 Therefore, the total number of clock cycles is 290ns / 10ns/clock cycle = 29 clock cycles, which is what we calculated earlier by hand.
 The CPI is therefore 29 clock cycles / 25 instructions = 1.16 CPI, which is exactly the same value that we calculated earlier in the table.
 Note also that the program is behaving completely correctly, with x35 being set to -x3 = -71 and b[0] = 3 while all other values remain 0, which is expected when n = 1.

+Case 3 (n=2):
+	For the instruction count for n = 2, the program finishes reading the final instruction at 420ns, as seen in the waveform below.
+Since it takes 10ns to reach each instruction, the total number of instructions executed is equal to 420ns / 10ns/instruction = 42 instructions, which is exactly what we calculated by hand in the table for n = 2.